How Does It Feel?

 Like a lot of people I became increasingly annoyed throughout the Falkland’s War at the callous and exploitative tactics used by some of the television reporters.
 They would choose someone who had been through a traumatic experience, ask them questions and then even after they had obtained an answer they stayed silent, waiting for their victim to elaborate.
 The silence would lengthen, as the camera moved in to catch the emotions........

-The captain stood alone on the deck
+The captain stood on the deck

-A tired and a broken man
+He was a tired and a broken man

 He'd lost his ship it had sunk in the sea

-But he still couldn't understand
+He couldn't understand

-Then the interviewer asked him to explain
+The interviewer asked him to explain

 There were millions who wanted to know